KevinFasusi/supplychainpy/docs/quickstart.rst

     >>> sim_frame= simulate.summarise_frame(sim_window)
     >>>
 	>>> optimised_orders = simulate.optimise_service_level(service_level=95.0, frame_summary=sim_frame,
-    >>>                                            orders_analysis=orders_analysis.orders, runs=100)
+    >>>                                            orders_analysis=orders_analysis.orders, runs=100, percentage_increase=1.30)

 The `optimise_service_level` methods takes a value for the desired service level, the transaction summary of the monte carlo simulation and the original orders analysis.
 The service level achieved in the monte carlo analysis is reviewed and compared with the desired service level.
-If below a threshold, then the saftey stock is increased and the whole monte carlo simulation is run again.
-The new safety stock values are returned when finished.
+If below a threshold, then the safety stock is increased and the whole monte carlo simulation is run again.
+The increase in safety stock is specified by the supplied variable percentage_increase.

 This optimisation step will take as long, if not longer, than the initial monte carlo simulation because the optimisation step run the simulation again to simulate transactions based on the new safety stock values.
 Please take this into consideration and adjust your expectation for this optimisation step.